techidaily/site-phone-solutions/source/_posts/in-2024-what-are-location-permissions-life360-on-vivo-y100i-power-5g-drfone-by-drfone-virtual-android.md

 ![click the center icon](https://images.wondershare.com/drfone/guide/virtual-location-03.png)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ASUEYpqSP5E?si=0KOZxrTVexTuUkRn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 **Step 5:** Click the first icon at the top right side to activate Teleport Mode.
 Then, type the name or address of the location you intend to teleport to and click Enter on your keyboard to teleport to the chosen location.

 ![activate teleport mode and enter the location address](https://images.wondershare.com/drfone/guide/virtual-location-04.png)